Putin assails West for unleashing 'real war' against Russia, as it marks Victory Day

 The televised parade featured thousands of goose-stepping Russian soldiers but limited military hardware.

-Just one tank — a WWII-era Soviet T-34 model — rumbled across Red Square.
+Just one tank — a World War II-era Soviet T-34 model — rumbled across Red Square.

 In his address, Putin drew parallels between the Soviet victory in 1945 and Russian forces battling what he called a "cult of Nazism" today in Ukraine.

 "Civilization again finds itself at a decisive, critical moment.
-A real war has again been launched against our motherland," said Putin.
+A real war has again been launched against our motherland," Putin said.

-As if to underscore the comparison, Putin noted Russian servicemen and military families from the Kremlin's so-called "special military operation" in Ukraine were in attendance alongside WWII veterans.
+As if to underscore the comparison, Putin noted Russian servicemen and military families from what the Kremlin calls the "special military operation" in Ukraine were in attendance alongside WWII veterans.

-Putin also acknowledged the role of the U.S. and other western allies in helping defeat Hitler's armies — even as he accused the "western elites" of forgetting Russia's sacrifice and now seeking the country's destruction with their unstinting support of Ukraine.
+Putin also acknowledged the role of the U.S. and other Western allies in helping defeat Adolf Hitler's armies — even as he accused the "Western elites" of forgetting Russia's sacrifice and now seeking the country's destruction with their unstinting support of Ukraine.

-Russia blamed the attack on Ukraine and the U.S. Both Kyiv and Washington deny any involvement.
+Russia blamed the attack on Ukraine and the United States.
+Both Kyiv and Washington deny any involvement.

-The Kremlin also cancelled the "Immortal Regiment" — a nationwide march in which Russians honor the more than 20 million Soviets who died in the war by marching with pictures of deceased relatives.
+The Kremlin also canceled the "Immortal Regiment," a nationwide march in which Russians honor the more than 20 million Soviets who died in the war by marching with pictures of deceased relatives.

-Government critics have suggested the Kremlin cancelled the event to avoid the optics of Russians holding pictures of modern day soldiers killed in Ukraine.
+Government critics have suggested the Kremlin canceled the event to avoid the optics of Russians holding pictures of modern day soldiers killed in Ukraine.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.